DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

   Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.

 - **Link icons:**
   Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.
-In the future, I'd like to expand this to indicate the type of content linked: image, video, pdf, web page, etc.

 - **Figure lightboxes:**
   While JavaScript is enabled, clicking on a figure opens it in a full-screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.

 - **Scroll indicator:**
   When perusing articles, a scroll progress bar appears at the top of the screen, with indicators of heading locations for ease of navigation.
-I'd like to improve this so that users can use it for swift navigation through articles and also make it play nicer with additive content such as comments.
+I'd like to improve this so that it plays nicer with additive content such as comments, is moved to a more advantageous position or larger viewports, and can be better used for swift navigation through articles by users.

+If you'd like to see all of the site's numerous features and stylings, you can do so on my [Lorem Ipsum page](/posts/lorem-ipsum).
+It contains a complex assortment of most possible different formattings and layouts for testing and trialling interactions of elements in complex arrangements.

 ## Tooling

 This site is built with my static site generator, [Adduce](https://adduce.vale.rocks), and custom-written HTML, CSS, and JS.
-Previously, it was built without the help of any generator, and later with [Jeckyll](https://jekyllrb.com).
+The source code is available in its entirety on [GitHub](https://github.com/DeclanChidlow/vale.rocks).
+Previously, this site was built without the help of any generator, and later with [Jeckyll](https://jekyllrb.com).

-The site itself uses very little in the way of external libraries, with the exception of [Shiki](https://shiki.style) for syntax highlighting of codeblocks and [GoatCounter](https://www.goatcounter.com) for simple, lightweight, and open source analytics.
+The site itself uses very little in the way of external resources, with the exception of [GoatCounter](https://www.goatcounter.com) for simple, lightweight, and open source analytics.

-Everything is hosted on [GitHub Pages](https://pages.github.com), thanks to their generous free plan.
+Everything is hosted on [GitHub Pages](https://pages.github.com), thanks to their generous free plan, and Cloudflare runs in front of the hosting to permit caching and some more dynamic handling of requests.

 ## Inspirations